johndao1005/MERNStack/README.md

 ### Start the application

+- At the root level please run `npm run seeder` to generate dummy data.

+### Start the application

 - At the root level please run `npm run dev` to start both backend and front end
 - the token will allow user to recieve the package once so after select a package the status will update and prevent user from using expried token
 - User can change details afterward and logout.besidesan